fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 The earliest followers of Jesus were a sect of apocalyptic Jewish Christians within the realm of Second Temple Judaism.
 The early Christian groups were strictly Jewish, such as the Ebionites, and the early Christian community in Jerusalem, led by James the Just, brother of Jesus.
 According to Acts 9,they described themselves as "disciples of the Lord" and [followers] "of the Way", and according to Acts 11, a settled community of disciples at Antioch were the first to be called "Christians".

-Early Christians were all Jews as Jesus himself.
-* They were fulfilling the covenant by circumsising their male children;
-* They did not eat pork;
-* They worshiped one God and prayed to God alone;
-* They greeted each other with "Shalom!"
-(Peace!)
-* And they considered Jesus to be a promied Messiah

 </details><details><summary>

 ## How Paul corrupted teachings of Jesus